-The festival that started as a modest affair with just one portaloo and two barrels of beer to share between the music lovers, has become a major event in Oxfordshire’s music calendar, with two stages, a smorgasbord of food stalls, and 45 portaloos!
+The festival that started as a modest affair has become a major event in Oxfordshire’s music calendar, with two stages, a smorgasbord of food stalls, and much more.

 Despite the work involved and the cost of putting on an event of this size, the festival is still run entirely by volunteers and still free for all to enter.
 It’s a truly family-friendly festival, with a dedicated kid’s area kitted out with a bouncy castle and activities.

 As well as live music there are stands selling a variety of merchandise, and a beer tent.